alexcu2718/trustmebro/README.md

 ## Safety Guarantee

-"It's totally safe bro, I pinky promise"
-— *Some Developer, moments before making a massive scientific revolution*
+"It's totally safe bro, I pinky promise"— *Some Developer, moments before making a massive scientific revolution*

-"We're adding this to the standard library"
+"We're adding this to the standard library"—  *Rust team*
-—  *Rust team*

-"This is how we can fix Linux"
+"This is how we can fix Linux"— *Linus Torvalds*
-— *Linus Torvalds*

 "We want to provide an abstraction, but we also want to allow you to shoot yourself in the foot."— *Graydon Hoare*